massung/http/README.md

     CL-USER > (resp-body *)
     "Hello, world!"

-Each time a request is made, the *route* function supplied is called with the HTTP request made and the response that will be returned back.
+Each time a request is made, the *handler* function supplied is called with the HTTP response that will be returned back (note: the response can get the request).
 You are expected to fill out the response appropriately.

 ### Responses